hadan24/robot-finds-kitten/README.md

 A remaking of the classic _Robot Finds Kitten_ (RFK) game targeting an entirely different player experience.

+## Build Instructions
+If you have Python 3.11.3 or another compatible version:
+* Create an environment
+* Run	`pip install -r requirements.txt`
+* Run	`py robot-finds-kitten.py`

+If you don't/can't build it yourself, AND you have a Windows machine:
+* Simply download the `.exe` in `dist`

+At the moment, other operating systems and Python versions are not safely supported in this project, if at all.

 ## Design Questions
 1. With my changes to RFK, I want to create a more challenging puzzle/strategy game-like experience where finding the kitten